Geordie-R/nodescripts/README.md

 ```

-<p>When you reboot the server it will automatically run
+<p>When you reboot the server it will automatically run the following code below after 3 seconds</p>

   ```
   /home/remmecommunity/start.sh
   ```

-  after 3 seconds</p>

 <p style='weight:bold;'>Catch me on telegram if you need anything!</p>